woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/index.rst

 Symbolizers are contained inside :ref:`rules <cartography.ysld.reference.rules>`.
 A rule can contain one or many symbolizers.

-.. note:: The most common use case for multiple symbolizers is a geometry (point/line/polygon) symbolizer to draw the features, plus a text symbolizer for labeling these features.
+.. note:: The most common use case for multiple symbolizers is a geometry (point/line/polygon) symbolizer to draw the features plus a text symbolizer for labeling these features.

 .. todo:: ADD FIGURE